gitpan/Ogre/examples/README.txt

   (note: this is still a little incomplete, so the robot will "moonwalk" once he reaches the first waypoint - I have to wrap a few more Node and Quaternion methods, and fix some overloaded operators)

+- wx.pl: this is NOT WORKING YET, but if it were it should show how to make wxPerl work with Ogre.
+I think the problem is more that the example I copied it from doesn't work, rather than the Perl version per se.
+(It's segfaulting after failing a GDK_IS_DRAWABLE assertion, I'm guessing because the window isn't fully "realized".
+  But I can't really tell.)